joaorihan/CourierPrime/README.md

 - `courierprime.unread` - Allows players to retrieve unread mail
 - `courierprime.shred` - Allows players to shred a letter
 - `courierprime.help` - Allows players to use the help command
+- `courierprime.courier.select` - Allows players to select their currier EntityType
 - `courierprime.admin` - Allows for reloading of configs and other admin commands

 ---